williamw520/fetchmailatt/README.md

 ## Quick Rundown of the Features

 - Supports multiple mail providers: GMail, Yahoo Mail, Outlook.com, and others.
-- Encrypted connection to mail server via IMAPS.
+- Encrypted mail server connection with SSL/TLS (IMAPS).
-- Grouping of downloads into folders, with support for hierarchical folders.
-- Group by: Year, Month, Date, From, Address, and Subject.
-- Limit processing with date range, with previous N days, and with message limit.
 - Incremental download from the last download date.
-- Parallel downloads via multi-thread workers.
+- Grouping of download files into hierarchical folders.
+- Group by: Year, Month, Date, From, Address, or Subject.
+- Limit processing with date range, with previous N days, or with message limit.
-- Filtering on emails by: Subject, From, Address, To/CC/BCC.
+- Filter on emails by: Subject, From, Address, or To/CC/BCC.
-- Filtering on files by: file type, file name, min/max sizes.
+- Filter on files by: file type, file name, or min/max sizes.
+- Parallel downloads.

 # Quick Start <a name="QuickStart"/>

-## Download Release Package
+## Download the Release Package

 Go to the [Releases](https://github.com/williamw520/fetchmailatt/releases) page to download a version of the package.

+## Dependency

+Java 8 JRE is needed on the computer for running.

 ## Setup

 The FetchMailAtt release package comes as a zip file.
 Unzip it to install.
 The directory layout of the installation:

-- bin, the start scripts
+- bin, the run scripts
-- conf, the configuration files to control download
+- conf, the configuration files
-- lib, the jar files.
+- lib, the jar files

 ## Configuration

-The download configuration is contained in a config file.
-The conf directory is the usual place for holding the config files.
-The config file is in properties file format, with name=value lines.
+Config file is used to control the download process.
+It has simple *name=value* property lines.
+The config files reside in the 'conf' directory.

 ### Required Properties for Configuration

 Set the mail server connection credential and the mail server host

+    e.g.
-    mail.username = myusername@gmail.com
+    mail.username = yourusername@gmail.com
-    mail.password = mypassword
+    mail.password = yourpassword
     mail.host = imap.gmail.com

 Set the download directory

     download.directory = /opt/download

-For the other optional properties, see the conf/default.conf for details.
+For the other optional properties, see the Configuration Options section below or see the conf/default.conf for details.

 ## Running

-FetchMailAtt is launched by running one of the start scripts in bin.
+FetchMailAtt is launched by running one of the run scripts in bin.
+This runs with the default.conf file.

+    fetchmailatt

+Run with a specific config file,

+    fetchmailatt -c myconfig.conf
+    fetchmailatt -c /full/path/myconfig.conf

+Without full path, the classpath is searched for the *myconfig.conf* file.
+The conf directory is part of the classpath;
+any config file in it can be used.
+With full path, the specified config file is used.

+To run with the default.conf file in the conf directory.

     fetchmailatt